dariodumlijan/dariodumlijan.github.io/src/content/projects/negative-harmony.md

 - Selection of all western scales and modes
 - Over 10 different chord types
-- Diatonic note detection / Indicator for notes/chords outside of the scale
+- Diatonic note detection / Indicator for notes & chords outside of the scale

 The app shows in a clear and easy way to understand what are the notes inside the chosen scale/mode and their relative negative harmony while also representing this inside the circle of fifths with the blue axis showing the relationship between each note.